 Racial/Socioeconomic: At the district level, the slope associated with the percentage of minority students within schools was as high as -.11 for Communication Arts and -.23 for Mathematics.
 The regional level (level three) percent minority construct was found to be -.29 for Communication Arts, leaving an aggregate slope of -.40 for Communication Arts.
 The regional level percentage minority slope for the Mathematics dependent variable was not found to be statistically significant in any of the tested models.
 The free and reduced lunch rate was also not found to be statistically significant across levels.
-At level one, however, the slope was as high as -.47 for Communication Arts and -.57 for Mathematics.
+At level one, however, the slope was as high as -.47 for Communication Arts and -.57 for Mathematics achievement.
 Statistically significant offsetting effects might be found at the district (level-two) and regional levels (level-three).
-Accordingly, a FRL analysis based solely upon the level-one findings may be neither straightforward nor accurate.
+Accordingly, attempting to gauge the impact of FRL rates on student achievement from the level one findings alone may be neither straightforward nor accurate.